cjolman3/Worlds/README.txt

 CHanging for GitHub test along with Eric's world update.
+Changing again for Terraria boot.